 If you are looking for more interactive, fun, but still educational, ways to incorporate the holidays in your classroom?
 My December ELA and Math Centers are a fun way to practice many concepts.

 Build a Gingerbread House is a center/activity that will look so good you may have to refrain from eating it.
 Each student will get to choose items they want to decorate a gingerbread house with.
-Each item has a different amount and object is to add the totals of each item.
+Each item has a different amount and the object is to add the totals of each item.
 Also included are the items needed to actually make their gingerbread houses!

-Present Input and Output is a center for kiddos to practice their practice their mental math skills.
+Present Input and Output is a center for kiddos to practice their mental math skills.
 The object of the center is to match each present (that has two numbers on top, and two on the bottom) with the correct tag showing what was either added or subtracted.
 Some problems will require regrouping.

 Christmas Cookie Time is a fun center for students to practice matching digital and analog time.